fauust/mariadb-pdf/README.md

 "add_depth": bool # whether or not to add depth numbers before each header

-"prettify_html": bool #indicates whether or not to prettify to output html
+"prettify_html": bool #indicates whether or not to prettify to output html -- BREAKS SOME FORMATTING, KEEP FALSE

 "flatten_internal_contents": bool #whether or not to push each page's internal contents to the left (false sometimes leads to text overlap)